 Although it seems like a time- and resource-saver for multinational companies to hire contracted professionals to efficiently work within their specific industries on a large project, there is plenty of legwork that is required for businesses to ensure their compliance standards are followed.
-When companies utilize contractors, do they really save valuable resources like training time and money, or is more actually spent working to ensure all contractors are sufficiently trained for duty?

 - supply chain management

 - safety statistics

 - Regulatory cliff may mean new guidelines for companies

 - Meningitis outbreak highlights supply chain management risks

 - How Contractor Management Can Reduce the Costs of Unsafe Work

 - Reasons Why Leading Organizations Outsource Contractor Prequalification and Management [Infographic]

 - Identifying Risks: How Lack of Leadership Commitment Affects Your Business